orbeon/orbeon-forms-doc/Installation-~-Basic.md

 * ` -XX:MaxPermSize` for "permgen" space:
     * use at least: `-XX:MaxPermSize=256m`

+## Database setup

+Out-of-the-box, forms you create with Form Builder, as well as data captured with those forms, will be saved in an embedded database called eXist.
+You can setup Orbeon Forms so this data gets [stored in your relational database](Installation-~-Relational-Database-Setup), but if you're getting started with Orbeon Forms, you might to just use the embedded eXist, even if just temporarily.

+Note that eXist will need to be able to write to the `WEB-INF/exist-data` directory, wherever Orbeon Forms `.war` file is uncompressed.
+So, especially if you're on UNIX, make sure that this directory is writable by the process running your app server.

 ## License installation (Orbeon Forms PE only)

 * If you are running Orbeon Forms CE, you don't need to install a license file.